frihetselsker/internship2025/RoiBachynskyi/readme.md

 ## 25 July 2025
 - Read `embassy-rp`'s implementation of USART to understand the ownership rules and how to write driver implementation
 - Tried to help Denis with his SPI, but there's still something we both don't see
 - For the whole period I had problems with flashing of the NXP board: every time I restarted it, `probe-rs` didn't flash the board.
-Them problem was fixed by someone, but the change has not been used by the main branch
+Then problem was fixed by someone, but the change has not been used by the main branch
 - Implemented baudrate configuration for USART

 ## 28 July 2025